nerdbrained/darter_rapture/Rapture_pipeline.md

     sh filter.sh filterlist

+## Generating individual sequence files

+This can be done in Stacks - we generated a reduced subset of .bam files for phylogenetic/phylogeographic analyses.
+All files need to have a simple naming format ('samplename.bam') and you need to provide a tab-delimited popmap file with the samplename prefix and the identifier you want it to have in the sequence file.
+Stacks command:

+    ref_map.pl --samples bams/ --popmap bam_indmap -o stacks_ind -X "populations: --fasta_samples --phylip --phylip_var --phylip_var_all"

+## Phylogenetic analyses and plotting

+See darterrapture_phyloscripts.R

 ## For a list of bam files ('bamlist') calculate genotype likelihoods in ANGSD
 We did this locally and had to increase maximum # of open files.
 Change the -minInd parameter to 1/2 of total number of individuals.